-Many of us are torn between the need to earn a living and having the time to enjoy life, balancing work with all the other things we try to squeeze into our already busy lives.
-For some, a passion for our work means that this is the main focus of our time and energy, and this isn’t necessarily a bad thing so long as you are meeting your other needs as well.
+Are you torn between the need to earn a living and having the time to enjoy life?
+Balancing work with all the other things you try to squeeze into your busy life.
+A passion for your work that makes it the main focus of your time and energy isn’t necessarily a bad thing, so long as you’re meeting your other needs as well.
 It all depends on your priorities, and what’s important to you.

 But if you are struggling to find time for the things that really matter, or if work is beginning to take over your personal time, there are steps you can take to improve your work/life balance.

 Sometimes your circumstances will mean you have less time than usual.
 For example, when you have young children, you’re caring for an elderly relative or during particularly busy times for your industry.
 You may not be able to change these external circumstances, but accepting the things you can’t change, and focusing on the things that are still in your control, will help you to manage this phase of your life and keep things in perspective.

 If you’re feeling under too much pressure at work, or your workload feels unmanageable, don’t suffer in silence.
 Consider whether it’s the volume of work or the processes and systems that aren’t working.
 Then, speak to your manager.
 If you don’t have regular opportunities to check-in, such as a monthly 1-1, then request a short meeting with them, or address your concerns in an email.
 It may be worth speaking to your colleagues too, perhaps they’re experiencing the same issues, so it’s something you could address as a team.
 Don’t wait for your annual review.
 Employers need to be aware of problems in order to address them as quickly as possible.
 A good employer will support you with this.